ijardillier/netclient-elastic/Readme.md

         // ...
     }

-We also have to map endpoints for metrics.
+We also have to map endpoints for metrics:

     public void Configure(IApplicationBuilder app)
     {